 - Working conditions

+These categories must be objective, gender-neutral, and consistently applied.
 Poorly defined categories can lead to misleading pay gap results — and increased risk.

 Pay Gap Measurement Across Required Metrics

 Employers will be required to calculate and report multiple pay gap indicators across the organisation and within worker categories.
+This step is not just analytical — it is diagnostic.
+It answers where gaps exist, how significant they are, and which employee groups are affected.

 Interpretation, Documentation, and Readiness